Dispatch from Gettysburg– January 11th, 2021

 “It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
 It is rather for us to be here dedicated to the great task remaining before us.”— Lincoln

-224 years of peaceful transitions of power had made the United States unique in the history of nations.
+224 years of peaceful transition of political power within a democracy, this had made the United States unique in the history of nations.

 Three, perhaps four U.S. presidents have been assassinated, yet power remained with that president’s designated successor.
 Even at the break of Civil War, Lincoln was peacefully instated after Buchanan.
 Only after that peaceful transition did the Confederate states secede.

-I noticed a heightened awareness across my neighborhood by North Capitol street this last Wednesday— an in distress that I would describe as a scent— 20-odd blocks from the center of a revolution.
+I noticed a heightened awareness across my neighborhood by North Capitol street this last Wednesday— an in distress— 20-odd blocks from the center of a revolution.

-Without military backing, a coup d’état goes nowhere.
-Throughout modern world history, coups are often led by colonels, high enough in rank to have influence, yet not so comfy in their positions that they are satisfied without more power.
+Without military backing, a coup d’état will fail.
+In modern world history, military coups often are led by colonels, high enough in rank to have influence, yet not so comfy in their positions that they are satisfied without more power.
 Congratulations, U.S. military-industrial-complex, you are comfortable enough.

 There may well be another attempt at secession.
-It will fail within democratic processes, and on the large scale, peacefully.
+It would fail, within democratic processes, and on the large scale, peacefully.

-I resisted considering Trump the worst president in American History, resisted for quite some time.
-I dismissed him as a fool, a gangster-puppet– perhaps with late-stage syphilis– thinking him truly not important enough.
-Well, I thought, at least he hasn’t actively committed genocide, as our Seventh and Thirty-third Presidents did.
+I resisted considering him the worst president in American History, resisted it for quite some time.
+I dismissed him as a fool, a gangster-puppet— perhaps with late-stage syphilis— thinking him truly not important enough.
+Well, I long thought, at least he hasn’t actively committed genocide, as our Seventh and Thirty-third Presidents did.
 That thought lasted for three years and a few months.
-To be a worse U.S. president than Trump, one would have to launch a nuclear strike and then forcefully resist the transfer of power.
+To now be a worse U.S. president than Trump, one would need to launch a nuclear strike and then forcefully resist the transfer of power.

-That last comeuppance, about schoolchildren laughing at his face, that makes me feel slightly better about such cringe-rending harm as he has wrought on my city, our people, this nation-state and democracy worldwide.
+That last comeuppance, the schoolchildren laughing at his face, that makes me feel minutely better about such cringe-rending harm as he has wrought on my city, our people, this nation-state and democracy worldwide.

 Alright, peace–